RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 **Developer Notes**

-Each activecode window is running in the browser.
+The default activecode language (python) runs directly in the browser.
 There is no need to connect to a server, or to even be online, for these examples to work.
 The activecode directive makes use of **Skulpt** (``www.skulpt.org``), which is an open source javascript implementation of Python.
+Other activecode languages require access to an external server to compile code on behalf of activecode.

-Normally an output from a print statment is appended to a ``<pre></pre>`` element in the web page.
+Normally an output from a print statement is appended to a ``<pre></pre>`` element in the web page.
 Graphical output, such as the turtle graphics program in the example, is done on a ``<canvas>``.

 **Logs & Grading**